-2.F.1.
-USA PICKLEBALL/IFP Approved Paddle List - Players are responsible for confirming that the paddle they are using for match play is listed as Pass on the USA

-PICKLEBALL/IFP Approved Paddle List.
-The lists of approved equipment may be posted on the USA PICKLEBALL and IFP websites: USA Pickleball.org and ipickleball.com.
+- 2.F.1.
+USA PICKLEBALL/IFP Approved Paddle List Players are responsible for confirming that the paddle they are using for match play is approved and listed as "Pass" on the USA PICKLEBALL/IFP Approved Paddle List.
+The lists of approved equipment may be posted on the USA PICKLEBALL and IFP websites: USA Pickleball.org and ipickleball.com. - 2.F.1.a.

-- 2.F.1.a.
 Violation.
-If at any point during the tournament it is determined that a player is using a paddle that violates any of the paddle specifications or is not listed on the USA PICKLEBALL/IFP Approved Paddle List as Pass, the following penalties apply: - 2.F.1.a.1 If the violation is identified prior to the match starting, the player may switch to a paddle listed as Pass on the USA PICKLEBALL/IFP Approved Paddle List without penalty. - 2.F.1.a.2 If the violation is identified after the match has started, the player or team forfeits only the match being played. - 2.F.1.a.3 If the violation is discovered after the match has concluded, the match results stand.
+If at any point during the tournament it is determined that a player is using a paddle that violates any of the paddle specifications or is not listed on the USA PICKLEBALL/IFP Approved Paddle List as Pass, the following penalties apply: - 2.F.1.a.1.
+If the violation is identified prior to the match starting, the player may switch to a paddle listed as Pass on the USA PICKLEBALL/IFP Approved Paddle List without penalty. - 2.F.1.a.2.
+If the violation is identified after the match has started, the player or team forfeits only the match being played. - 2.F.1.a.3.
+If the violation is discovered after the scoresheet is returned to the tournament operations desk, the match results stand.